 Students who complete a Master’s Degree in Food Science from Brigham Young University enjoy very high placement rates into doctoral programs and are highly recruited by industry.
 Students are also successful at pursing professional school (dentistry, law, medicine, business).
 Graduates are prepared to work in any area of food science, including product development, quality assurance, and regulatory compliance.
 Students also work in government and technical sales.

 The Nutritional Science program at Brigham Young University is designed to prepare graduates for doctoral programs and professional school (medicine, podiatry, physician’s assistant, dental).
 Graduates are also employed in government, industry, community and not for profit organizations.
 Graduates who are registered dietitians are prepared to work in hospitals, dietetics management, or community nutrition.

-Research opportunities include focus on vitamin or mineral metabolism, muscle energy metabolism, bone metabolism, energy metabolism, nutrition education, management in dietetics, and international or community nutrition.
+Research opportunities include focus on vitamin or mineral metabolism, muscle energy metabolism, bone metabolism, energy metabolism, pediatric nutrition, and assessment of malnutrition, management in dietetics, and international or community nutrition.